tbalthazar/dotfiles/README.md

 # Dotfiles

-Dotfiles are managed by rcm and computer setup are manged by Ansible.
+Dotfiles are managed by rcm and computer setup is manged by Ansible.

 ## Setup a new Ubuntu laptop